How to Travel With a Full-Time Job

-One of the reasons for adding a travel category to my blog was to share how I travel frequently while working full-time.
-Since catching the travel bug back in 2012, I have taken a combination of 4-5+ domestic and international trips without spending a ton of money or quitting my job.
+Looking for tips on how to travel with a full time job?
+You’ve come to the right place.
+A big reason for my pivoting to become a travel blogger was to share how I travel while working full time.
+Since catching the travel itch in 2012, I have taken a combination of 4-5 or more domestic and international trips a year without spending much money or quitting my day job.
 While scrolling through Facebook, a friend of mine posted this as his status:

-Maybe I’m hating, but I’m seeing people take 4 and 5 vacations a year.
+Maybe I’m hating, but I’m seeing a lot of people take 4 and 5 vacations a year.
 When do you guys get time to work?

 Make the Decision to Travel More

-This is sometimes easier said than done, but if you want to travel while working full-time, you have to make the decision that this is something you want to do.
-If you keep making excuses it won’t get done.
-Plan out the destinations you want to visit, create a travel fund, and start saving money.
+This is sometimes easier said than done, but if you want to start traveling while working full-time, you have to decide that this is something you want to do.
+The bottom line is if you keep making excuses, it won’t get done.
+Plan out the bucket list of destinations you want to visit, create a travel bank account, and start saving money.

 Use Your Vacation Days Wisely

-When researching ways to travel with a full-time job, I first looked at the number of vacation days received for the year and planned my trips around the calendar.
-Working as a contractor in FinTech, I didn’t get a paid vacation so I worked ALL THE TIME.
-Most companies provide at least 10 paid vacation days (or two weeks) a year for new employees to start.
+I create a strategic plan to maximize my vacation days when researching ways to travel with a full-time job.
+I look at the number of vacation days I receive for the year and plan my trips around the work calendar.
+Working as a contractor in FinTech, I didn’t get a paid vacation, so I worked ALL THE TIME.
+Most companies provide at least ten to eleven annual leave days (or two weeks) a year for new employees to start, with an increase after five years of employment.

 If you work at a company that doesn’t let you roll over vacation days, MAKE SURE TO USE THEM!
-When looking for a new job, I researched companies that provided both vacation and medical benefits.
-I’m fortunate to have found a company that provided three weeks of vacation upon hire and encourages us to take vacations.
+When looking for a new job, I researched companies that provided good benefits that mattered to me, including enough time off for frequent travel.
+Fortunately, I have found a company that provides plenty of time for vacation leave upon hire and encourages us to use our days.

-As I learned how to balance traveling while working full-time, I’ve taken both domestic and international trips during holiday weekends.
-Vacation days normally don’t include personal days or the 7-10 or more paid Holidays.
-If the holiday falls on a Monday, you can easily create a Friday-Monday or Saturday-Tuesday trip.
+As I learned how to balance traveling while working full-time, I took domestic and international trips during holiday weekends.
+Vacation days normally don’t include personal days or the 7-10 or more national holidays.
+If the holiday falls on a Monday, you can travel during the bank holiday weekend, making it a Friday-Monday or Saturday-Tuesday trip.

-Living in NYC and close to the airport has its advantages because direct flights to the Southern US and Caribbean are sometimes between 2-5 hours.
-Plan your vacations before or after the blackout days if you work in a field that blocks off specific times of the year like back to school, inventory, tax season, or the holidays.
+I have the advantage of living in New York City and being close to the airport, so direct flights to the Southern US and the Caribbean sometimes take 2-5 hours.
+Plan your vacations before or after the blackout days if you work in a field that blocks off specific times of the year, like back to school, inventory, tax season, or the holidays.

-The easiest way to travel while working full time is to take a day trip or weekend trip.
-Visiting the next city or town within your state or the next state over counts as travel and you can have as much fun as you would if you were halfway around the world.
+One of the easiest ways to travel with a full time job is to take a day trip or multiple short trips on the weekend.
+A road trip to the next city or town within your state counts as travel, and you can have as much fun as you would if you were halfway around the world.

-For weekend trips, I usually book a flight or drive off on a Friday night and return home on a Sunday night.
-If it is a day trip, I will leave early on Saturday or Sunday.
-Whether I’m flying or driving, I try my best to have a 3-4 hour max travel time so I can enjoy most of my time at the destination.
+For a short weekend trip, I usually book a flight or drive off on a Friday night and return home on Sunday night or Monday morning.
+I try my best to leave early on Saturday or Sunday for day trips and give myself as much time to explore.
+Whether flying or driving, I have a maximum 3-hour travel time to enjoy most of my time at the destination.

 Schedule an Evening or Red-Eye Flight

-I don’t do this often and don’t suggest doing so if you can’t fall asleep on the plane, but booking an evening flight or red-eye allows you to work the whole day and just sleep on the plane.
-If I book a red-eye flight, depending on the destination, I usually land in the morning or afternoon so I am ready to explore the destination or take a nap after a post-flight shower.
+I don’t do this often and don’t suggest doing so if you can’t fall asleep on the plane, but booking an evening flight or red-eye allows you to work the whole day and sleep on the plane.
+If I book a red-eye flight, depending on the destination, I usually land in the morning or afternoon so I am ready to venture out or take a nap after a post-flight shower.

 Unless your job specifically says so, you do NOT have to use all your vacation days in the same week.
-Take off the Friday and/or Monday to create a 3-4 day extended weekend.
-Some of my favorite domestic trips like to Miami, and New Orleans have been during extended weekends, using one or two vacation days at a time.
+Take off for a couple of days in the week or create a 3-4 day long weekend by taking off on a Friday and/or Monday.
+Some of my favorite domestic trips, like to Miami and New Orleans, have been during extended weekends, using one or two vacation days at a time.

-You can also combine extended weekends with Holidays like what I did for international trips to Tobago, Cuba, and Aruba.
-If I’m visiting a new city, I use Trip Advisor to see what activities can be done during my stay to maximize my time.
+You can also combine extended weekends with bank holidays like I did for international trips to Tobago, Cuba, and Aruba.
+If I visit a new city, I use Trip Advisor to see what activities can be done during my stay to maximize my time.

 Work Remotely

-I have the ability to work from home as long as there is a reliable internet connection and I notify management in advance.
-I took advantage of this during the holiday season the first year at my current job.
-My family planned a last-minute trip to Ocean City, MD, and my vacation was denied due to my coworker having seniority.
+I can work from home as long as there is a reliable internet connection and I notify management in advance.
+I took advantage of remote work for the first time during the holiday season in the first year at my current job.
+My family planned a last-minute trip to Ocean City, MD, and my vacation was denied due to my coworker being a senior employee.

-Luckily, my manager informed me of the department’s optional work from home schedule during the Christmas and New Year’s week.
-We didn’t stay the full week in Maryland, but I was able to work and enjoy time with my family for the holidays.
-Not every employer offers the option to work from home but it is a plus during family emergencies, cold days, snowstorms, or if I find a great flight deal and have limited vacation days.
+Luckily, my manager informed me of the department’s optional work-from-home schedule during Christmas and New Year’s week.
+We didn’t stay in Maryland for the full week, but I was able to work and enjoy time with my family for the holidays.
+Not every employer offers the option to work from home, but it is a plus during family emergencies, cold days, snowstorms, or if I find a great flight deal and have limited vacation days.

 Travel for Work

-If you’re about that “travel for work” life, just make sure you’re always on your A-Game.
+If you get a job with business travel, ensure you’re always on your A-Game.
 You don’t want to get fired for silly things like missing an important meeting or deadline because you decided to enjoy the nightlife or sleep in.

 Be Flexible

 Typically I travel at least once a season.
-Some trips are spontaneous while others are planned well in advance.
+Some shorter trips are spontaneous, while a big trip to Southeast Asia or a week-long trip to a different country is planned well in advance.
 When I finally pick my destinations, I check prices on flights and hotels at least 2-3 months prior.

-Since I usually travel solo, it is easier than trying to figure out someone else’s travel schedules.
-There are also times when I book spontaneous trips if I find a glitch fare or awesome deal available online.
-If you have a travel buddy, send a quick text or social media post and make that last-minute trip.
-Most of the time you have 24 hours to cancel the flight.
+Since I usually travel solo, it is easier than figuring out someone else’s travel schedule.
+If I find a glitch fare or awesome deal online.
+I send a quick text or social media post with my travel buddy or best friend and book the trip.
+You have 24 hours to cancel the flight if you change your mind.

 Another way to travel with a full-time job is to take advantage of flight deals.
-Airfare can be expensive so finding a glitch fare gives the ability to save money for future trips.
-Subscribing to The Flight Deal, Airfare Watch Dog, and other travel-related sites on social media have opened my eyes to see deals that are available from NYC and other states.
+Airfare can be expensive, so finding a glitch fare gives the ability to save money for future trips.
+Subscribing to The Flight Deal, Airfare Watch Dog, and other travel-related sites on social media has led me to receive great deals on available flights from NYC to cities in the US and foreign countries.

 Great advice.
 I agree.
 Planning is key for using your time in the best way but also email alerts for price deals.
 I love to travel whenever I can!